dylanjm8/music_sync/README.md

 # music_sync
-A project to label and sync metadata to mp3 files
+A project to label and sync metadata to mp3 files and a workaround for spotdl/yt-dlp download error.

 ## Generate Playlist Metadata
 ```sh